dirkenstein/pygcms/README.rst

 You can install G1701BA on Win10 but it needs customising as it will not run 5971 or 5972 MSDs

-This software is behginning to addrss that gap
+This software is beginning to address that gap

 Known to work on Mac, Linux and Windows